KannonZenetism/zenetism-field-physics/zenetism/mpx/boundary-conditions-of-number.md

 - Khaon is **not positive or negative infinity**.
 - Khaon represents **unbounded magnitude without orientation**.
-- No sign exists at this level.
+- No sign exists at this layer.
 - No centropic or entropic motion exists yet.

 Aion and Khaon together define the **unsignable boundary field of existence**.